rhubarbwu/Game-of-Life/README.md

 ### Quit

-`Ctrl-C` from terminal to quit.
-If in graphics mode, closing the window as normal (i.e. click red x) will also work.
+- In the terminal, issue `Ctrl-C` to interrupt and quit.
+- If in graphics mode, pressing `q` or closing the window as normal (i.e. click red x) will also work.